sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 ### Post-conditions

 The pre-conditions of a method hold when the method is called.
 At the end of the method, its **post-conditions** should hold.
-In other words, the post-conditions formalize the effects that a method guarantees to have when it is done with its execution.
+In other words, the post-conditions formalise the effects that a method guarantees to have when it is done with its execution.

 The `merge` method of the previous examples does two things.